carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 in certain cases.
 Finally, a lot of sequencing means a lot of expenses, and because of this, making technical and biological replicates can be prohibitively costly.

-**Amplicon metagenomes**, on the contrary, tend to be cheap, which makes it more easy to duplicate and even triplicate them without taking a big financial hit.
+**Amplicon Metagenomes**, on the contrary, tend to be cheap, which makes it more easy to duplicate and even triplicate them without taking a big financial hit.
 This is because amplicon metagenomes are the collection of small genomic fragments present in the community and amplified through PCR.
 If the amplified region is present only once in every genome, ideally we wouldn't need to sequence the